Sum02dean/STRINGSCORE/README.md

 ```

 ### Data
-The data folder should be copied within your src directory.
-The data folder contains everything required to run the model scripts.
+The data folder should be copied into your src directory.
+The data folder contains all raw data required to run the model scripts.
 ```sh
 cd src
 cp -r /mnt/mnemo1/sum02dean/dean_mnt/projects/STRINGSCORE/src/data .